cloudy-native/lingolotus.com/story-ideas/intermediate-1.md

 Story 9: Shopping for Clothes
+Theme: Buying clothes
-Theme: Buying clothesPurpose: Practice shopping vocabulary and descriptions
+Purpose: Practice shopping vocabulary and descriptions

 Do you like shopping for clothes?
 Yes, I enjoy it!